 He’s also the author of more than forty published short stories.
 His first professional story sale was the award-winning “Blade of the Bunny,” which took first place in the 1998 Writers of the Future competition and was published in Writers of the Future XV.

 Jim is an active blogger about topics ranging from sexism and harassment to zombie-themed Christmas carols, and won the Hugo Award for Best Fan Writer in 2012.

-He has an undergraduate degree in psychology and a Masters in English, and currently works for the State of Michigan.
+He has an undergraduate degree in psychology and a Masters in English, and works for the State of Michigan.
 He lives with his wife and two children, who have always shown remarkable tolerance for his bizarre and obsessive writing habits.
-(The cats, on the other hand, have no tolerance whatsoever, and routinely decide to walk across his desk when he’s trying to work.)
+(The cats, on the other hand, have no tolerance whatsoever, and routinely walk across his desk when he’s trying to work.)

 Random Bullet Points:

 - Age: Born in 1974.
 You do the math.

 - Hugo Award Winner for Best Fan Writer (2012)

 - Two children, one wife, far too many pets